Why Nose Surgery is Not Just for Looks

 In some cases, patients may be dissatisfied with the appearance of the nose as well as the impaired function.
 These patients may want to combine functional and cosmetic rhinoplasty into a single surgical procedure.
 There are advantages to “killing two birds with one stone” in this case, including:

-• Patients only require one surgery and one round of anesthesia
+• Patients only require one surgery and one round of anesthesia.

-• Patients only have to recover from surgery once
+• Patients only have to recover from surgery once.

 In addition, combining functional rhinoplasty with a cosmetic procedure may qualify you for insurance coverage for at least part of your surgery.
 Most insurance companies will cover rhinoplasty performed for functional purposes, but will not cover procedures done for strictly cosmetic reasons.
 You may need to pay for the portion of the surgery that is considered cosmetic, but it could be significantly less than paying for the entire procedure outright.

 If you are experiencing breathing difficulties and suspect your nose is the culprit, call Dr. Andrews Plastic Surgery today.
 Our staff can provide you with a full assessment of your breathing concerns and recommend the best course of treatment for both functional and cosmetic results.
+Those who wish to improve breathing while also addressing the cosmetic appearance of their nose may benefit from a combined treatment approach.

 Share Post